jon-bakker/NutNet_TaxonomicAdjustments/README.md

 # NutNet_TaxonomicAdjustments
 Taxonomic adjustments for NutNet compositional data to ensure consistent naming over time.
 Note that this script does **not** consider taxonomic consistency among sites.

+Taxonomic adjustments have been considered for all sites with at least 4 years of data.
+In the current data release, this is **74 sites**.

 Taxonomic adjustments can be necessary for many reasons, including:
 - Taxonomic imprecision.
 Examples:
   -  Taxa that are distinguished in some years but lumped as a single genus in other years